-2.1 Scalability - Caching
+A. Scalability - Caching

 As with traditional web caches, caches for TVoD systems allow to store content closer to users, reduce server and network load and increase the system's fault tolerance.
 Yet, in contrast to web caches the characteristics of the data to be stored is very different.
 High quality video files are much larger than most web pages and therefore different caching strategies are used in caches for VoD systems.
-Furthermore, the distribution process for video files is complicated by the fact that the transmission is much more time and bandwidth consuming.

 Let us briefly describe our video caching architecture.
-As caching method we employ so-called writethrough caching^{}.
-With write-through caching a requested stream is either forwarded "through" the proxy cache or it is streamed via multicast and clients and proxy caches join this multicast group if the cache replacement strategy decides to store the requested video on the proxy cache.
-Subsequent clients can then be served from the proxy cache (see Figure 1).
-This technique reduces the overall network load in a TVoD system compared to a method where the video is transported to the cache in a separate stream using a reliable transmission protocol (e.g., TCP) [9].
-On the other hand, write-through caching requires a reliable multicast protocol to recover from packet losses.
-In [10], we present the design and implementation of such a protocol which fits particularly well in a TVoD architecture.
+As caching method we employ so-called write-through caching^{}.
+With writethrough caching a requested stream is either forwarded "through" the proxy cache or it is streamed via multicast and clients and proxy caches join this multicast group if the cache replacement strategy decides to store the requested video on the proxy cache.
+Subsequent clients can then be served from the proxy cache.
+This technique reduces the overall network load in a TVoD system compared to a method where the video is transported to the cache in a separate stream using a reliable transmission protocol (e.g., TCP).
+On the other hand, writethrough caching requires a reliable multicast protocol to recover from packet losses.
+In [4], we present the design and implementation of such a protocol which fits particularly well in a TVoD architecture.